 Speaking with Your Kids About Your Addiction

 Before electing to pursue this task on your own, we strongly suggest you reach out to a professional to help prepare and guide you appropriately on how to approach this very important step in your program.
 This is not something that needs to be rushed into, and the gravity of its impact is worth the time and patience for making sure it’s done right.
-The Florida House has helped thousands of parents navigate these tough situations and would be happy to answer any questions or concerns you may have.
+FHE Health has helped thousands of parents navigate these tough situations and would be happy to answer any questions or concerns you may have.
 You don’t need to go through this alone, and it can be detrimental if you don’t address these issue with your kids right away.
 Seek help right away if you have any hesitation about approaching these topics with your kids.